fourstepper/docker-samba/README.md

 I maintain three image versions of this image:

-- `codeberg.org/fourstepper/docker-samba` (basically, `codeberg.org/fourstepper/docker-samba:latest`)
+- `ghcr.io/fourstepper/docker-samba` (basically, `ghcr.io/fourstepper/docker-samba:latest`)
-- `codeberg.org/fourstepper/docker-samba:<stable_alpine_version>` (for example `codeberg.org/fourstepper/docker-samba:3.18` as of November, 2023)
+- `ghcr.io/fourstepper/docker-samba:<stable_alpine_version>` (for example `ghcr.io/fourstepper/docker-samba:3.18` as of November, 2023)
-- `codeberg.org/fourstepper/docker-samba:<oldstable_alpine_version>` (for example `codeberg.org/fourstepper/docker-samba:3.17` as of November, 2023)
+- `ghcr.io/fourstepper/docker-samba:<oldstable_alpine_version>` (for example `ghcr.io/fourstepper/docker-samba:3.17` as of November, 2023)

-If you don't see the new version [in the packages](https://codeberg.org/fourstepper/-/packages/container/docker-samba/versions), don't hesitate to let me know in the [Codeberg issues](https://codeberg.org/fourstepper/docker-samba/issues).
+If you don't see the new version [in the packages](https://github.com/fourstepper/docker-samba/pkgs/container/docker-samba), don't hesitate to let me know in the [issues](https://github.com/fourstepper/docker-samba/issues).

 ## How to use this image